 In the second season opener, the Governor visits Orly County, impressed by the “low crime rate” (actually a result of Lobo’s negligence in filing paperwork).
 The Guv reassigns Lobo, Perkins and Birdie to the Special Crime Task Force in Atlanta.
 This could have been an amusing season opener, assuming that he eventually recognized their limitations and that everyone ended up back in Orly after a "very special" hour or two in the big city.
 Unfortunately, it wasn’t.
 They were now amongst the city slickers for good.

 To make matters even worse, the memorable first season opening featuring Frankie Laine’s hilariously earnest theme song and a 10 police car pileup was changed.
-In season two, each show opens with the three leads sightseeing in Atlanta to the seriousness of Ray Charles’ “Georgia on my Mind”.
-Lobo became a country Clouseau, bumbling his way to solving crimes with get rich quick schemes all but forgotten.
+In season two, each show opens with a montage of the three leads sightseeing in Atlanta while Ray Charles sings “Georgia on my Mind”.
+Lobo went from a southern Bilko to a country Clouseau (a path that had been taken on prime time much more frequently before), bumbling his way to solving crimes with get rich quick schemes all but forgotten.